HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

     Following options are displayed in Collections interface:

     - **Create Collection** - Create a new collection or a new nested collection (when used inside an existing collection)
-    - **Properties** - Opens the Properties panel and shows Access Control
+    - **Properties** - Opens the Properties panel and shows Access Control.

         ![Properties Panel](../../../../images/dam_collections_interface_view_information.png)